monicagiraldochica/bash_tutorial/docs/files2.md

 **Example 2:** Print the first column of `file1.csv` and `file2.txt` **in reverse order**.

-In order to print from the last line to the first line, you can use the command `tail` with the flag `-r` (for reverse) after the command `awk`.
-The command line will first execute the `awk` command, which is written before the `|` symbol, and then it will run the `tail` command, which inverts the order of the previous output.
+In order to print starting with the last line and ending with the first line, you can use the command `tail` with the flag `-r` (for reverse) after `awk`.
+Bash will first execute the `awk` command, which is written before the pipepe (`|`), and then it will run `tail`, which inverts the order of the previous output.
 Remember that for `file1.csv` you need to use `-F','` to indicate that the columns are separated by commas and not spaces.

 Space-separated file: